 The existence of the lattice, therefore of an "ether", makes it possible to give a very simple and very elegant explanation to the famous paradox of the Twins of Special Relativity.
-We have already seen that a local observer HS" in its mobile reference frame $O"x"1x"2x"3$ at velocity relative to the lattice in the direction Ox_1 is in principle not able to measure this velocity since its clock and its own rulers do not change for him, which results also in the fact that Michelson-Morley type experiments do not provide useful informations to him.
-However, one may wonder whether Doppler-Fizeau type experiments with another HS observer moving at velocity \vec{V} relative to the lattice in the direction Ox_1 could provide him with more information.
-In relation to the HS observer, the observer HS" can perform three types of measurement:
+We have already seen that a local observer HS'' in its mobile reference frame $O''x''1x''2x''3$ at velocity \vec{v}'' relative to the lattice in the direction Ox_1 is in principle not able to measure this velocity since its clock and its own rulers do not change for him, which results also in the fact that Michelson-Morley type experiments do not provide useful informations to him.
+However, one may wonder whether Doppler-Fizeau type experiments with another HS' observer moving at velocity \vec{v}' relative to the lattice in the direction Ox_1 could provide him with more information.
+In relation to the HS' observer, the observer HS'' can perform three types of measurement:

-- he can measure the relative speed \mathbf{V}r of \mathbf{HS} with respect to it, given by the formula in figure 6.9, with a changed sign, - he can measure the frequency ratio f_r "/ f_e ' of a certain known event occurring in his reference frame and in the reference frame of HS', given in figure 6.12c, - he can measure the frequency ratio f_r "/ f_e " of a signal which he has sent itself and which is reflected on a mirror in the frame of reference of $\it HS$ ', given in figure 6.13c.
+- he can measure the relative speed V_r of HS' with respect to it, given by the formula in figure 6.9, with a changed sign,

+- he can measure the frequency ratio f_r''/f_e' of a certain known event occurring in his reference frame and in the reference frame of HS', given in figure 6.12c,

+- he can measure the frequency ratio $f_r "/f_e"$ of a signal which he has sent itself and which is reflected on a mirror in the frame of reference of HS', given in figure 6.13c.

-We can then show that these three experimental measurements do not allow HS" to determine unequivocally
+We can then show that these three experimental measurements do not allow HS" to determine unequivocally \vec{v}' and \vec{v}'' .

-$\vec{\boldsymbol{V}'}$ and $\vec{\boldsymbol{V}''}$.
 Indeed, the last two relationships are absolutely equivalent and therefore do not solve the problem.
-As for the first two relations, it is easy to show that this system is also indeterminate, because it provides the relation $f_r''/f_e' = \left[(1 - (\boldsymbol{v_r}/c_t)^2)^{1/2} \right]$, so that $\boldsymbol{HS''}$ ultimately has no way of finding his velocity $\vec{\boldsymbol{V}''}$ relative to the lattice using experiments of Doppler-Fizeau type.

-This last relation is extremely interesting, because it shows that HS" can deduce the relative speed \textit{V}r of HS' compared to him by measuring the frequency ratio $f_r"/f_e"$ of a certain known event occurring in his reference frame and in the reference frame of HS' and that for him, in his reference frame $\textit{O}"x"1x"2x"3$, this frequency ratio is of the relativistic type.
+As for the first two relations, it is easy to show that this system is also indeterminate, because it provides the relation $f_r''/f_e' = \left[(1 - (v_r/c_t)^2)^{1/2} \right]^{1/2}$, so occurring in his reference frame and in the reference frame of HS' and that for him, in his reference frame $O''x''1x''2x''3$, this frequency ratio is of the relativistic type.

+$f_r / f_e = \lfloor (1 - (V_r / c_t)^r \rfloor)$, so that HS" ultimately has no way of finding his velocity \vec{V} " relative to the lattice using experiments of Doppler-Fizeau type.

-But the observer ${\it HS'}$, in his reference frame ${\it O'x'}1x'2x'3$, could make the same measurement, and he would then obtain exactly the same result.
-Thus, for ${\it HS}$ observers who do not have access to their absolute velocities relative to the lattice (therefore relative to "ether"), their principle of relativity is exactly the same principle as that of Special Relativity.
-In particular, by applying the Lorentz transformation, ${\it HS''}$ will have the impression that ${\it HS''}$ ages slower than him, while ${\it HS''}$ will also have the impression that it is ${\it HS'''}$ who ages slower than him.
+This last relation is extremely interesting, because it shows that HS" can deduce the relative speed V_r of HS' compared to him by measuring the frequency ratio $f_r"/f_e'$ of a certain known event access to their absolute velocities relative to the lattice (therefore relative to "ether"), their principle of relativity is exactly the same principle as that of Special Relativity.
+In particular, by applying the Lorentz transformation, HS" will have the impression that HS' ages slower than him, while HS' will also have the impression that it is HS" who ages slower than him.
 This strange situation at first sight is called the paradox of twins in Special Relativity.